jqrd/gorestapi-mongo/README.md

 You can clone it anywhere, just run `make` inside the cloned directory to build

 ## Requirements

+### Postgres
 (TODO reworking to MongoDB) This does require a postgres database to be setup and reachable.
 It will attempt to create and migrate the database upon starting.

+### MongoDB
+TODO divide repo into src and infra, add scripts to stand up MongoDB with Docker.

+### Mockery
+Mockery v3.0.0.alpha is used.
+It's expected to be available in PATH.

+There's multiple ways to install it; the recommended way is to *not* add it to the go modules, so I'd recommend to check out the repo at https://github.com/vektra/mockery, `go build`, then copy it to e.g. `/usr/local/go/bin/mockery` on Linux or `~/go/bin/mockery` on MacOS.

 ## Configuration
 The configuration is designed to be specified with environment variables in all caps with underscores instead of periods.